This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowWhen the brachial plexus is only mildly stretched a baby may be born with a mild disability that heals over a few months.
+Get Help NowWhen the brachial plexus is only mildly stretched, a baby may be born with a mild disability that heals over a few months.

+Many babies born with brachial plexus damage have mild symptoms that resolve naturally or with some therapy.
 More serious brachial plexus injuries can cause lasting symptoms:

 - Loss of sensation in the arm